 Silver mining slaves at Laurion, near Athens

-Both men and women worked as slaves in factories or small shops, making shoes or shields or pottery or leather or weaving cloth.
+Both men and women worked as slaves in factories or small shops, making shoes or shields or pottery or leather.
+As in other countries, a lot of enslaved women worked in huge spinning and weaving workshops, making high quality linen and wool cloth for their owners to sell.
 Some people cut hair in barbershops, and others worked in the public baths.
-Some were prostitutes.
+Both boys and girls were forced to work as prostitutes.
 People who could read and write were often teachers or accountants.
 Or people who had skills might be musicians or dancers.
 Skilled slaves were often freed when they got too old to work, though we're not sure whether this was good or bad for them.

 A slave nanny taking the baby